DEVELOPING: Homicide Investigation Underway At Morristown Transit Station

-Authorities were investigating a possible homicide at the Morris County transit station Monday morning, according to initial and unconfirmed reports.
+Authorities were investigating a possible homicide at the Morris County transit station Monday morning.

-The Morris County Sheriff’s Office, NJ Transit Police and other local officials responded to the area of 122 Morris St. around 11:20 a.m., according to initial reports.
+The Morris County Sheriff’s Office, NJ Transit Police and other local officials responded to the train station at 122 Morris St. around 11 a.m., the Morristown Department of Public Safety said.

 A prosecutor’s office spokesperson was unable to confirm any details citing the active investigation.